Standard terms and conditions of business

 • Venues, times, topics, presenters, programme offerings, and online schedules are subject to change without notice and are determined solely at the discretion of The Tax Faculty.

-• All clients must provide true and correct contact and notice details.
-Clients must notify in writing the Tax Faculty of any change in contact information or notice address.
-The Tax Faculty can not be held liable if a client, fails to receive important or relevant communique from the Tax Faculty because they, the client, failed to provide or notify The Tax Faculty of their change of address or contact information.
+• The Tax Faculty cannot be held liable if a client fails to receive important or relevant communique from the Tax Faculty because they, the client, failed to provide or notify The Tax Faculty of their change of address or contact information.

 Payments